simonmichael/hledger/doc/MANUAL.md

     $ hledger register assets:bank:checking --depth 2

-With a [reporting interval](#reporting-interval) it shows aggregated summary postings within each interval:

-    $ hledger register --monthly rent
-    $ hledger register --monthly -E food --depth 4

-Note that the report start/end dates will be "enlarged" in this case so that they encompass the displayed intervals.
-This is so that the first and last intervals will be "full" and comparable to the others.

-The `--average`/`-A` flag shows the running average posting amount instead of the running total.
+The `--average`/`-A` flag shows the running average posting amount instead of the running total (so, the final number displayed is the average for the whole report period).
+This flag implies `--empty` (see below).

 The `--related`/`-r` flag shows the *other* postings in the transactions of the postings which would normally be shown.